-Financial assets at fair value through profit and loss
+Financial assets at fair value through profit or loss

-Financial assets are designated at fair value through profit and loss primarily to eliminate or significantly reduce the accounting mismatch.
-The Company seeks to demonstrate that by applying the fair value option, which measures fair value gains and losses in profit and loss, it significantly reduces measurement inconsistency that would otherwise arise from measuring derivatives and such designated financial assets, at amortised cost.
+Financial assets are designated at fair value through profit or loss primarily to eliminate or significantly reduce an accounting mismatch.
+The Company seeks to demonstrate that, by applying the fair value option, which measures fair value gains and losses in profit or loss, it significantly reduces measurement inconsistency that would otherwise arise from measuring such designated financial assets at amortised cost.